 2018 is an important year for climate action and for IFLRY’s Climate Change Programme.
 This month, the Intergovernmental Panel on Climate Change (IPCC) released its Special Report predicting the consequences of Global Warming by 1.5C degrees.
 The report confirms that anthropogenic climate change is worsening and countries are drastically off track to advert climate impacts on ecosystems, human health, livelihoods, food security, water supply, human security and economic growth.

 The timing for the IPCC couldn’t come at a more pressing time as countries convene this December to adopt the Paris Agreement Work Programme (PAWP) during the UN Climate Negotiations (COP24).
 The PAWP is the set of governing rules that will operationalize and bring to life the Paris Agreement.
-Getting these rules right is an imperative, considering that the Paris Agreement comes into force in 2020, and that the world has less than 12 years from now to prevent dangerous destabilization of Earth’s climate as outlined by the IPCC report.
+Getting these rules right is an imperative, considering that the world has less than 12 years to prevent dangerous destabilization of Earth’s climate, as outlined by the IPCC report.
 Countries are working overtime on crafting a final negotiating draft of the PAWP in time for COP24.

 With all these important developments taking place, IFLRY’s Climate Change Programme is pleased to introduce the Climate Change Article Series in partnership with Libel.

 The Climate Change article series looks at individual countries and how they are implementing the Paris Agreement in their national climate strategies.
 The series will look at countries’ commitments to reduce greenhouse gas (GHG) emissions, referred to in the Paris Agreement as Nationally Determined Contributions (NDCs), and how these NDCs fit in with countries’ national climate plans.
 The series will also look at countries’ climate plans and how they interplay with the economy, energy consumption, and politics to identify challenges and opportunities to achieve the Paris Agreement goals.